Choonster-Minecraft-Mods/MinecraftModDecompiler/README.md

 - Mac OSX 32/64-bit on x86 hardware

 ## Build
 Clone the repository and run `gradlew build`.
-This will download the required dependencies and generate a JAR file in the `build/libs` directory.
+This will generate two JAR files in the `build/libs` directory:

-You can also run `gradlew shadowJar` to generate a stand-alone JAR with all dependencies included in it.
+- `MinecraftModDecompiler-<version>.jar`, which contains only this tool
+- `MinecraftModDecompiler-<version>-withdeps.jar`, which contains this tool and all of its dependencies

 The `idea` and `eclipse` Gradle plugins are included in the build script, so you can run `gradlew idea` or `gradlew eclipse` to generate an IDE project.